By Guillermo Rogel Jr., Front & Centered Legislative Advocate

 - Require EJ analysis of proposed and previous environmental bills, rulemakings, and budgets, fund and apply the Washington Environmental Health Disparities Map to identify how cumulative impacts overburden communities, and develop additional tools to measure the link between environmental quality and human health, disaggregated by race.

-Enshrine Environmental Justice in Land-use Planning
+Enshrine Climate and Environmental Justice in Land-use Planning

 - Make environmental justice a requirement of local comprehensive plans